 Vanilla Circus© have researched every one of the commonly held SEO truisms and has found that although the majority have grains of truth they are far too simplistic.

 For example, does your website have a link to Twitter, does your website have a link to Facebook?
-I would agree that all of these are trust signals the Google interprets and measures against the overall score of the website.
+I would agree that all of these are trust signals that Google interprets and measures against the overall score of the website.

 However, what is not clear is do you actually have to link to your own Twitter account or could you just link to someone else’s Facebook account.

 We created a testbed of over 500 websites we tested myths like building backlinks with exact match anchor text, whether or not links all from a single IP recounted in any way differently.
-We also looked at https and compared websites with and without.
+We also looked at HTTPS and compared websites with and without.

 Our own algorithm

 What we discovered we put into our own algorithm which we run against websites.
 This gives a score that we think reflects Google scoring.
-In a sense, this is the secret Vanilla Circus’s success.
+In a sense, this is the secret of Vanilla Circus’s success.